driusan/dewm/src/WindowManaging.md

 }
 ```

-When generating the list, we add it to the default workspace now:
+When generating the list, we add it to the default workspace now, instead of
+KnownWindows:

 ### "Generate list of known windows"
 ```go